 It would be quite improper to say «the area was 60», or that «the area was 60 feet».
 The area is 60 square feet.

-Let us now consider an example of what not to do.
-This is taken from page 13 of reference 1.
+Here is an example of what not to do.
+This is taken from page 13 of reference 4.

 This equation uses the unit of measurement (C or F) as a stand-in for the thing being measured.
 This is a Bad Idea.
 It is diametrically inconsistent with modern notions of unit-analysis.